gxf1212/notes/course/molecular-immunology/molecular-immunology.md

 > fDC: concentrate Ag on the surface using FcR and CR, for B cell to recognize.
 Maintain memory
 >
-> mIg: 膜免疫球蛋白, BCR (the same gene as Ab.), heavy chain: IgM or IgD
+> mIg: 膜免疫球蛋白, BCR (the same gene as Ab.), heavy chain: IgM or IgD (symbol of maturation)

 #### Events